About the Host School

 The school was established in 1964 and has approximately 2,500 students on role from 12 to 19 years of age.
 The ethos of the school is to develop excellent high school graduates with outstanding foreign language skills, solid academic knowledge and creative ability.
 It is also among the 13 foreign language schools, approved by the National Ministry of Education, with the right to send 20% of their high school graduates to College exempt from the national college entrance examinations.

-HFLS is a key school in the province and English language learning is strongly emphasised.
+HFLS is a key school in the province and nationally with English language learning strongly emphasised.
 The school has carried out an 'all-English', small class teaching model for a number of years with great success.
 Every year, the school holds speaking contests which have been hugely successful and students have reached the highest standards for national middle schools focused on foreign language education.
-HFLS has frequent communications with international education partners and has received about 50 delegations from many countries and regions.
+HFLS has frequent communications with international education partners and has received over 50 delegations from many countries and regions.
 These activities have not only improved cultural and educational communication, but also broadened the vision for both teachers and students.

 The school campus is very modern and feels very much like a university campus.
 It boasts an ultra modern library, a sports stadium, several well equipped lecture rooms and board rooms.
 The campus canteen is modern and caters for different needs – there is a large canteen for everyday use and a canteen for more refined food prepared with a more personal touch.
 Private dining rooms can also be booked – where the food served is superb.
 Classrooms are bigger in size than the average school and equipped with a computer and projector, as well as the usual white board and notice boards.
 Internet connection is available in each classroom.

-The A Level Centre
+About the A Level Centre

 The centre is fully equipped with science laboratories, art rooms, music rooms, lecture theatres, IT rooms, language laboratories and a host of classrooms.
-Teachers' offices are spacious and provide work stations for between one to eight teachers in the same office.

 Lifestyle